Pregnancy after rape or unwanted sex

 In South Australia women who want to continue with the pregnancy but would like to place the baby for adoption can receive information about this from the Families SA Adoption and Family Information Service (phone 08 8207 0060)

-- Having the tissue tested at the Forensic Science South Australia and used in the investigation.
-This would mean that you are consenting to a police investigation of the rape and you would be required to make a statement about the assault.
-You may already have had an examination to collect evidence.
-Additional evidence from the pregnancy may help the police investigation.
-You may be eligible for compensation under the Victims of Crime Act.
+In South Australia, and other states, you may be eligible for compensation under the Victims of Crime Act.
 This compensation is for injuries or conditions that are caused by rape.
-Pregnancy is classified as one of these conditions.
-For more information about eligibility and how to make a claim, contact either Yarrow Place on 8226 8777 or Victim Support Service on 8231 5626.
+Pregnancy is classified as one of those conditions.
+For more information about eligibility in South Australia and how to make a claim, contact either Yarrow Place, or the Victim Support Service on 8231 5626.
+If you decide to take legal action, getting information and ongoing support from Yarrow Place is strongly recommended.

 You may be experiencing a range of physical and emotional effects after the sexual assault or unwanted sexual experience, regardless of the decision you make.
 Also, the thought of a medical examination, anaesthetic or operation may be frightening or worrying.

-If you decide to have an abortion, the Pregnancy Advisory Centre (South Australia) or other similar hospital based abortion services, can support you and make your experience as safe and comfortable as possible.
+If you decide to have an abortion, the clinic and hospital staff will support you and make your experience as safe and comfortable as possible.
+There is also more information on the Yarrow Place website.

 What if you were pregnant when you were raped - will your baby be harmed?